Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Preliminaries

 \subsection{Graph Topology}

-The communication structure among agents is modeled by an undirected and connected graph $G = (V, E)$, where $V = \{1, 2, \dots, n\}$ is the set of agents, and an edge $(i, j) \in E$ indicates a direct communication link between agents $i$ and $j$.
+We model the communication pattern among agents using an undirected and connected graph $G = (V, E)$, where $V = \{1, 1, \dots, n\}$ denotes the set of agents and an edge $(i, j) \in E$ represents a direct bidirectional communication link between agents $i$ and $j$.
+The graph structure is encoded by a mixing matrix $W \in \mathbb{R}^{n \times n}$, where $W_{ij} \in [0, 1]$ specifies the communication weight assigned to agent $j$ by agent $i$.
+Throughout the paper, we impose the following standard assumptions on $W$: